 In addition, we have also received international and domestic certifications for certain models of our solar modules.
-For example, we have received CE, IEC, MCS and TÜV certifications for all of our solar modules sold in Japan, UL certifications for all solar modules sold in North America and CQC and China General Certification Center ("CGC") certification for all of our monocrystalline solar modules in China.
+For example, we have received CE, IEC, MCS and TÜV certifications for all of our solar modules sold in Europe, JET certifications for all of our solar module sold in Japan, UL certifications for all solar modules sold in North America and CQC and China General Certification Center ("CGC") certification for all of our monocrystalline solar modules in China.
 In May 2013, our modules became the first to pass TÜV NORD's dynamic mechanical load testing with maximum 1000 Pascal downward load.
-In 2013, our solar modules also passed TÜV Nord's Dust & Sand Certification Test, demonstrating their suitability for installation in desert regions.
+In 2013, our solar modules also passed TÜV Nord's Dust& Sand Certification Test, demonstrating their suitability for installation in desert regions.
 In December 2014, our modules became the first to pass TÜV NORD's transportation and shipping of PV Module stacks test.
 Our solar modules received the highest testing result, class 1, in the fire resistance test conducted by Italy's Istituto Giordano.
 We also obtained the JIS Q 8901 Certification from TÜV Rheinland.
-In May 2016, we became the first Chinese PV manufacturer that received Qualification Plus certification from TÜV Rheinland.
+In May 2016, we became the first Chinese PV manufacturer that received Qualification Plus certification from TÜV Rheinland for solar modules.
 In May 2017, we became one of the first Chinese PV manufacturers to pass the intensive UV test according to IEC61345 from TÜV Rheinland.
 In July 2017, we became one of the first PV module providers to guarantee that all our standard PV modules meet IEC62804 double anti-PID standards.